 Property owners may be held liable if anyone who comes onto their property is exposed to toxic chemicals.
 For example, if hotel guests become sick after being exposed to abnormally high levels of chlorine in the pool, the hotel property owner may be held liable.

-Proving Negligence in Premises Liability Cases
+Contact A Premises Liability Injury Attorney To Help Prove Negligence in Premises Liability Cases

 The plaintiff must be able to prove these four elements in order to show that the property owner was negligent:

 The defendant owed the plaintiff a legal duty of care.
 For example, store owners who expect customers to come in and out on a regular basis should do their best to ensure that customers do not face any hazardous conditions.
 Therefore, store owners would owe their customers a duty of care.
 However, a property owner does not necessarily owe the same duty of care to someone who is trespassing on his property.

 If it can be proven that the defendant owed the plaintiff a duty of care, it must then be proven that the defendant breached this duty.
 For example, let’s say you have slipped on a puddle of water inside a grocery store.
 The court may determine that a reasonable property owner would have cleaned up the water so customers didn’t slip on it.
 If it is believed that a reasonable property owner would have done this, but the defendant failed to do it, then he is said to have breached the duty of care.

 Next, the plaintiff must be able to prove that he has suffered injuries.
 This can be proven with medical records, photographs, and other types of evidence.